Cape footy’s ‘Mr A was more than a kit man’

 The Cape Town soccer fraternity is mourning former Cape Town Spurs kit man Albert Hendricks, who died over the weekend.

-Affectionaly known as ‘Mr A’, Hendricks, 78, a well-known figure in the soccer scene, died on Friday.
+Affectionately known as ‘Mr A’, Hendricks, 78, a well-known figure in the soccer scene, died on Thursday.

 Cape Town Spurs CEO Alexi Efstathiou says that football has lost yet another legend of the game.